Breast Implant Removal

 After your breast implants are taken out, patients have several options:

 - Breast Implant Exchange: You may wish to replace your saline implants with newer silicone gel implants or vice versa.
-Dr. Jon Paul Trevisani can also upgrade your devices to a different size, shape, brand, or the IDEAL IMPLANT® if desired.
-We can work with you during your consultation to select the best type of implant for your aesthetic goals.
+Dr. Jon Paul Trevisani can also upgrade your devices to a different size, shape, and brand, if desired.

 - Breast Implant Removal Without Replacement: Dr. Jon Paul Trevisani can also just remove your breast implants altogether if you’d rather not replace them.
 However, it should be noted that the breasts and skin tissue may not always be able to “snap” back to their original shape after years of implant use.
 If stretched skin negatively affects the ability to attain a natural-looking breast contour, Dr. Jon Paul Trevisani may recommend a breast lift or breast reduction to address the aesthetic changes.